ArlingtonCS/aps-hspc-2025/highschool/car-chase/car-chase.md

 ## Movement Rules:
  - **Spy’s Movement:** The spy moves 1 block per minute, either horizontally or vertically.
- - **Your Movement:** You can move up to 2 blocks in each direction per minute.
+ - **Your Movement:** You can move to 2 blocks in one direction per minute or 1 block in both directions per minute.
    - For example: Starting at (1, 1), you can move to (2, 2) in one minute, or you can move to either (1, 3), or (3, 1).